phanx-wow/Broker_PlayedTime/trunk/README.txt

 Feedback
 --------

-Please use the ticket system on either download site report bugs or request features.
-Use the comments section only for general questions or comments.
+Bugs, errors, or other problems:
+	Submit a bug report ticket on either download page.

+Feature requests or other suggestions:
+	Submit a feature request ticket system on either download page.

+General questions or comments:
+	Post a comment on either download page.

-If you need to contact me privately, you may do by private message on either download site, or by email at <addons@phanx.net>.
+If you need to contact me privately for a reason other than those listed above, you can send me a private message on either download site, or email me at <addons@phanx.net>.